 Most Embarrassing Job Interview Stories

-Here's a compilation of some of the embarrassing job interview moments that I've heard about.
+Here's a compilation of some of embarrassing job interview moments.
 Hopefully, you'll be able to apply the lesson to your own interview preparation, and maybe even have a laugh as some comic relief from your own job search.

 Candle Store Cologne

 I was asking one of my fraternity brothers advice about finding a job.
 He had been pretty lucky, and despite the heavy job competition, he had three decent offers.
 He claimed his 'secret touch' was that he always mailed a hard copy of his job application, spritzed with a spray of expensive cologne.